Bill Laswell: New century, new labels

 He signed a contract with Sanctuary Records that led to the creation of his label Nagual.
 He worked in the drum and bass genre, starting with Brutal Calling credited to Bill Laswell vs. Submerged that was released by Avant in 2004.
 He and Submerged worked together again on The Only Way to Go is Down (2006) under the name Method of Defiance.
 After this album, they assembled producers in drum and bass to collaborate with musicians from jazz.
 Evol Intent, Future Prophecies, and SPL recorded with Buckethead, Herbie Hancock, and Pharoah Sanders.

 In 2010, Laswell created the label M.O.D.
 Technologies.
 Its first releases were the albums Jahbulon and Incunabula by Method of Defiance and Mesgana Ethiopia by Material with Gigi.

 Along with live dates around the world with Massacre, Material, Method of Defiance, and Painkiller, Laswell travels to Japan every year for recordings and live dates, including with Tokyo Rotation.

-In September 2017, Bill Laswell was interviewed by the Data.Wave webzine.

 In November 2018, he performed in Dave Douglas Uplift band at the London Jazz Festival.

+Laswell suffered health problems which required hospitalization in December 2022 and prolonged recovery, which jeopardized his tenure of Orange Music Studio.